 - A. Individuals subject to these Procedures: The Policies and these Procedures apply to all students, employees, visitors or other individuals who participated, are participating or will participate in a University activity.
 The Policies and these Procedures apply to student organizations. - B. Geographic reach of these Procedures: These Procedures address conduct that occurs on University property, off-campus during a University activity, or off-campus outside of a University activity when the conduct has continuing adverse effects on or creates a hostile environment for students, employees, visitors or other individuals who participated, are participating or will participate in a University activity. - C. Individuals who are students and employees: - 1.
 Employees who are students may be treated either as students, employees or both at the sole discretion of the University. - 2.
 Student employees, whose employment with the University is student employment or who are enrolled in a degree-seeking program, will be treated as students. - 3.
-If a dispute arises as to the status of a Complainant or Respondent as a student or employee, the final decision determining that status for purposes of the investigation and remedial measures will be made by the General Counsel or designee. - D. Adjudication of student matters: Allegations of discrimination, harassment, sexual violence and/or retaliation involving students will be adjudicated under these Procedures only, and not under the Code of Student Conduct. - E. Investigation of matters involving employees in the Office for Institutional Equity and other specific employees: In the event that the Complainant or Respondent is an employee or student-worker from the Office for Institutional Equity, the Chief Compliance Officer or designee will designate an individual responsible for implementing these Procedures.
+If a dispute arises as to the status of a Complainant or Respondent as a student or employee, the final decision determining that status for purposes of the investigation and remedial measures will be made by the Chief Compliance Officer or designee. - D. Adjudication of student matters: Allegations of discrimination, harassment, sexual violence and/or retaliation involving students will be adjudicated under these Procedures only, and not under the Code of Student Conduct. - E. Investigation of matters involving employees in the Office for Institutional Equity and other specific employees: In the event that the Complainant or Respondent is an employee or student-worker from the Office for Institutional Equity, the Chief Compliance Officer will designate an individual responsible for implementing these Procedures.
 In the event that the Complainant or Respondent is the Chief Compliance Officer, the General Counsel will designate an individual responsible for implementing the responsibilities of the Chief Compliance Officer pursuant to these Procedures.
-In the event that the Complainant or Respondent is the General Counsel, the Chief Compliance Officer will designate an individual responsible for implementing the responsibilities of the Chief
+In the event that the Complainant or Respondent is the President or a Trustee, the Chairman of the Board of Trustees will be responsible for ensuring the implementation of these Procedures.